Security

 "What I really like about LinxCRM is that it's NOT on-line!
 I don't like my database going anywhere out of my control!" | More feedback

 The great buzz-word these days is the "cloud".
 But have you really thought about the implications for your business?
-It means losing control of your database!
+It could mean losing control of your database!

 That would be bad enough in a non-finance world, but in finance you are the custodian of some very sensitive information so the risks are magnified.

-By contrast, LinxCRM is an on-premise solution and offers you all the benefits of remote-access to your data and off-site backups, without the risks of your data being internet-facing or "in the cloud"*.
+By contrast, LinxCRM is an on-premise solution and yet offers you all the benefits of remote-access to your data and off-site backups, without the risks of your data being internet-facing or "in the cloud".
+To help understand the difference in approach it might be best to define some terms:

 What the experts say

-Before getting caught up in all the hype of cloud computing it's worth doing a little research on the risks.
-For example, here's one of Microsoft's own security experts speaking in a conference promoting cloud computing, but cautioning again inappropriate use:
+Here's one of Microsoft's own security experts speaking in a conference promoting cloud computing, but cautioning against inappropriate use:

 "Cloud computing is not always the right solution.
 If you need to protect